3 Quick Tips for the Magnet Application Manual

 - When writing your application document, make sure the narrative describes the initiative that was implemented in the ambulatory area, and that you are reporting only ambulatory data.

 Need help with the Magnet application process?
 ANA Nursing Excellence Consultation Services is here to support you on your journey to excellence.
-Learn more by signing up for a FREE organizational assessment.

 Use of ANA Consultation Services does not guarantee ANCC approval.
 ANA consultants and staff cannot influence the actions of ANCC Program staff nor decisions of the Commission on Magnet® Recognition, Commission on Pathway to Excellence® or Commission on Accreditation.